kodi-community-addons/script.skin.helper.service/README.md

 If you run into any issues , have some feedback or feature requests, feel free to ask and please report bugs !

-IMPORTANT NOTE:  To use all the fancy integration options with skinshortcuts please use the latest version from Git because we haven't submitted this to the repo yet.
-This latest version of skinshortcuts contains lot's of cool stuff:
-- speed improvements (you should really notice that)
-- new widget selection system (browse anywhere in the system)
-- support for this skininfo script off course ;-)
-- template building system: this is really cool; it will auto build your skin's xml code for you.
-Just a couple of lines of codes is what's needed to build your entire widgets, menus etc. Look at the documentation and examples, great stuff!

-Latest version of skinshortcuts: https://github.com/BigNoid/script.skinshortcuts/archive/master.zip

 Thanks all for testing!

 Regards,